SIM Cards in Georgia: How to Buy + Best Deals

 Traveling to the country of Georgia?
 Wondering where and how to buy a local SIM card for your trip to Georgia?
 We’ve done all the research so you don’t have to!

-We spent three months in Georgia in 2022 and tried the three big mobile providers for a month each, plus we tried a couple of eSIM cards in Georgia too.
+We spent three months in Georgia recently and tried the three big mobile providers for a month each, plus we tried a couple of eSIM cards in Georgia too.

 SIM cards in Georgia

-Most Georgian hotels, guesthouses, cafĂ©s and restaurants have pretty good wifi services and there is a free public network called Tbilisi Loves You in the capital’s city center.
-You may be wondering why you even need a mobile SIM card when you’re traveling in Georgia.
+Most Georgian hotels, guesthouses, cafés and restaurants so you may be wondering why you even need a mobile SIM card when you’re traveling in Georgia.

 If you’re always on the go, using public transport or driving, and hopping between cities and attractions, then a local SIM card is invaluable.
 The convenience of being able to check your bank balance, translate, order a Bolt ride, book a hotel, use a navigation app like Maps.me, or even call for roadside assistance just makes life on the road a little bit easier.